Defense Against E. coli, Salmonella and Other Outbreaks

 Weinberg Wheeler Hudgins Gunn & Dial's Foodborne Illness Litigation Practice Group has defended clients against outbreaks tied to a host of products, including spinach, lettuce, peanut butter, beef, chicken and chili.
 The firm frequently represents food processing companies and has also represented nursing homes, petting zoos, amusement parks and other establishments.

-WWHGD has experience with major outbreaks caused by pathogenic organisms including E. coli, Salmonella, shigella and lysteria.
+WWHGD has experience with major outbreaks caused by pathogenic organisms including E. coli, Salmonella, Hepatitis A, shigella and lysteria.
 We provide legal counsel regarding:

 - Personal injury claims

 - Currently representing a national smoothie franchisor allegedly linked to a 2017 Hepatitis A outbreak in several states.
 More than 125 individuals were linked to the outbreak.

 - Defended national beef processor allegedly associated with two E.coli outbreaks.